nikloynes/economist_poll_aggregator/README.md

 The goal of this code is to provide a convenient and easy-to-use interface for the [Economist Political Data Scientist poll aggregation task](https://cdn-dev.economistdatateam.com/jobs/pds/code-test/assignment.html).
 The code is structured into 2 core modules, `poll_agg.py` and `utils.py`, both of which live in `src/`.

 The core functionality (retrieving polling data, aggregating it, storing it into csvs) is easily run through the script `get_polls_aggregate.py`.
-You can customise the behaviour of this script, and also run the underlying functions in an interactive session with heavy customisability.
-Run `ipython` or `python` from the root directory of the repo and then `import src.poll_agg as pa`.
+You can customise the behaviour of this script, and also run the underlying functions in an interactive session with heavy customisability (run `ipython` or `python` from the root directory of the repo and then `import src.poll_agg as pa`).

 I extensively tested this code on MacOS 12.4, Ubuntu 22.04 and Windows 10, using various Python versions from 3.10 through to 3.11.5.
 If you face any problems, I recommend trying with 3.11.5 in a virtualenv.